bdb-opensource/whitelist-executer/README.md

 ## Deployment

+### Requirements

+- Web server: IIS (tested on 7.5) with .NET 4.5 installed and registered (see [ASP.NET IIS Registration](http://msdn.microsoft.com/en-us/library/k6h9cz8h%28v=vs.100%29.aspx)).
+May work with .NET 4.0 but not tested.
+- Agent servers: Administrative access in order to install the agent windows service.
+- "Modern" version of Windows for both web app and agent.
+Tested on Windows 7 and Windows Server 2008R2.

+### Deployment "instructions"

 - Web app: use standard procedures for deploying an ASP.NET web application (right click on project and select 'Publish...' or use some other method).
 - Agents: copy the resulting binaries from bin\Debug to the production machine, and install the executable as a windows service.

+Don't forget to edit the web.config (and for the agent, the .exe.config) so that the client and service endpoint addresses match.

+## Usage

+Once the web application and agents have been deployed, you should be able to access the whitelist executer website using a browser.